Eigenvalue asymptotics for the one-particle kinetic energy density operator: Factorization of : operator

-As explained in the Introduction, at the heart of the proof is the formula \eqref{eq:repr} for the function $\psi$, which translates to the representation \eqref{eq:trepr} for the kernels $\sv_j$ defined in \eqref{eq:psij}.
-This representation allows us to reduce the problem to the model operator considered in Subsect. \ref{subsect:model} with the function $\Phi(x) = x|x|^{-1}$.
-At the first stage of this reduction we construct convenient approximations of the kernels $\sv_j(\hat\bx, x)$.
+The rest of the paper is focused on the proof of Theorem \ref{thm:ttov}.
+As explained in the Introduction, at the heart of the proof lies the formula \eqref{eq:repr} for the function $\psi$, which translates to the representation \eqref{eq:psirepr} for the functions $\psi_j$.
+This representation allows us to reduce the problem to the model operator considered in Subsect. \ref{subsect:model}.
+At the first stage of this reduction we construct convenient approximations of the kernels $\sv_j(\hat\bx, x) = \nabla_x\psi_j(\hat\bx, x)$.